ejstover/GreatMigration/README.md

 Use the replacement rules editor at `http://localhost:8000/replacements` to map Cisco hardware models to their Juniper counterparts.
 The page pulls available models from the NetBox community device‑type library and saves your mappings to `backend/replacement_rules.json`.
+Use the **Add New** option at the top of each dropdown to enter custom hardware (such as SFPs) that isn't in the library.
 Start from `backend/replacement_rules.sample.json` and customize as needed; the real file is git‑ignored so local rules stay private.

 ### Command-line tools